Josh413/Forecasting-Models-UConn-Research-2025-/README.md

-Energy Load Forecasting Research
+Energy Load Forecasting Research at University of Connecticut
-University of Connecticut, Storrs, CT
-Research Assistant for Professor Junbo Zhao | May 2025 – Aug 2025
+Under the Guidance of Professor Junbo Zhao

 Overview:
 This repository documents my summer research on load forecasting models using real-world energy data.
 The project focuses on improving predictive accuracy for energy demand by leveraging time series analysis and machine learning techniques.